 A mind-altering or psychoactive substance, marijuana is the most commonly used drug in the United States and is often considered the drug of choice for many young people.
 Some of the commonly used names for marijuana are pot, smoke, weed, dope, Mary Jane, boom and ganja.
 Used for both recreational and medical purposes, marijuana can be smoked through blunts, joints, vaporizers, or in water pipes (bongs), mixed with food items or brewed as tea.

-While the medical benefits of marijuana remain unclear due to lack of scientific studies and federal regulations, it is used to treat patients for pain relief or to combat symptoms of chemotherapy.
-For people who smoke marijuana recreationally, it is often considered “no big deal,” or no worse than alcohol.
+Though the medical benefits of marijuana remain unclear due to lack of scientific studies and federal regulations, patients use it for pain relief or to combat symptoms of chemotherapy.
+For people who smoke the drug recreationally, it is often considered “no big deal” or no worse than alcohol.

-Marijuana is far more potent than ever before, with THC levels higher in plants than they used to be.
+It is far more potent than ever before, with the THC levels higher in plants today than they used to be.
 Dabbing has high concentrations of THC, around 50 to 80 percent.
-Edibles take longer for the effects to start working, so people may ingest more to feel the high sooner, which can be dangerous.
+Edibles take longer for the effects to show, so people ingest more to feel the “high” soon, which can be dangerous.

 While 29 U.S. states and the District of Columbia have allowed cannabis use in some form or the other, it remains a Schedule I substance under the Controlled Substance Act (CSA).
 This is likely because it can still put users at the risk of addiction that would require them to seek treatment at a marijuana rehab.